Shelly Fyant wants to run a food truck.

 “If you look at our health disparities, I look at two things: the food we eat, because we don’t eat like our ancestors, and the lack of physical activity,” she said.

 Buffalo hunting, Fyant said, is a perfect case study in how her people have gone astray.
-Generations ago, tribal members would walk across the mountains to hunt, a tremendous physical feat followed by the exhausting work of processing and preserving the meat.
+Generations ago, her ancestors would walk across the mountains to hunt, a tremendous physical feat followed by the exhausting work of processing and preserving the meat.
 But with the arrival of white settlers, they not only lost their land, they also changed their diet.

 “We were buffalo hunters, we were fishermen, we were gatherers, and when the reservation system happens we’re restricted from buffalo hunting and the government sends us rations which our bodies are not used to, (like) flour and lard and milk,” Fyant said.
 “That’s two generations ago in my family.”